Dealing with pests

 If the problem is due to a build-up of rubbish in a neighbour’s garden, you can ask them to deal with the issue.
 If they rent their home, you can raise a complaint to their landlord about the matter.

-If your neighbours or their landlord don’t deal with the problem then you can notify your Council’s Environmental Health department.
-They can serve a notice ordering that the problem is dealt with.
+If your neighbours or their landlord don’t deal with the problem then you can notify your Council’s Environmental Health department who can serve a notice ordering that the problem is dealt with.
 If this is not complied with then the Council can arrange for any necessary work to be done to deal with the problem and charge your neighbours or their landlord.

 Cockroaches lurk in warm, dark, humid parts of homes, in areas around pipe ducts in kitchens and bathrooms or underneath cookers.
 They can cause food poisoning and other health problems, such as dermatitis and asthma.